Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Background

 \subsection{Residual Distribution Diagnostics}

-Residual distribution (shadow fading) refers to the residual variability that remains after accounting for distance, structural losses, and auxiliary predictors, such as the indoor microclimate.
-In indoor settings, these residuals frequently deviate from Gaussian assumptions.
+Residual distribution (shadow fading) refers to the residual variability that remains after accounting for distance, structural losses, and auxiliary predictors, such as the indoor microclimate \cite{gonzalez-palacioMachineLearningBasedCombinedPath2023}.
+In indoor settings, these residuals often deviate from the Gaussian assumption.
 Specifically, skewness and heavy tails arise due to dynamic blockage and hardware heterogeneity, while multimodality reflects regime changes, such as occupancy cycles or HVAC operation.
-A defensible characterization, therefore, considers distributional shape, variance stability, and potential temporal or group dependence using complementary parametric and non-parametric tools, as summarized in Table~\ref{tab: residual_methods}.
-In practice, to avoid optimistic bias, all diagnostic fits and tail summaries are computed on out-of-fold residuals.
+A defensible characterization, therefore, considers distributional shape, variance stability, and potential temporal or group dependence using complementary parametric and nonparametric tools, as summarized in Table~\ref{tab:residual_methods}.
+In practice, to avoid optimistic bias, all diagnostic fits and tail summaries are computed on OOF residuals.